 I’m Melissa Keyser, one-woman show behind Sweet Bee Garden.
 When I grew up, I wanted to be a mermaid.
 Obviously, that didn’t pan out.
-Instead, I’m a naturalist turned landscape designer, urban homesteader, and writer.
+Instead, I’m a naturalist turned landscape designer, urban homesteader, and freelance writer.

 If you’re one of these people, you’re in the right place!

 Imagine having a backyard garden that sings with the sound of with bees and birds.
 Cooking up freshly picked home-grown veggies for a meal shared with friends.
 The joy of opening a jar of summer during cold winter days in the form of a home-preserved jar of jam.
 Sharing the simple pleasures with your children of collecting warm eggs from backyard hens.
 Experiencing the pride that your garden is resilient to drought from your collected rainwater.

 I can help you achieve this!
 Here's how:

 More About Melissa

 I grew up on the central coast of California, in the mountains of Santa Cruz.
 I created a love for the natural world at an early age.
 My family lived without electricity, and I surrounded by redwoods and only minutes from the beach.
 My mom is an avid horticulturist, my dad an arborist.
 Despite my upbringing, it wasn’t until after college and having my own home did I discover my passion for gardening and self-sufficiency.